spcl/NoPFS/README.md

 ----

 We are currently preparing a more "production-ready" release, which will be out soon!
+If you are interested in the original "research" code, look at the `old-nopfs` branch.